 Did the kiddos get a little “creative” with their coloring?
 Cleaning things up isn’t so hard with this tip:

-- Try covering the marks with toothpaste then scrub off with a damp cloth (just plain–not the gel kind).
+- Try covering the stains with toothpaste then scrub off with a damp cloth (just plain–not the gel kind).
 I’ve tried this on wood paneling, painted walls and even a porcelain doll face.

 Works like a charm for me, but didn’t work out so well for you?
-No worries, there’s a list of more ideas below.
+No worries, there’s a list of more ideas for removing stubborn marker scribbles below.

 First, this is an experiment I tried on a wood table which had old permanent marker stains.
 Another several years old abuse.
 I decided to try toothpaste and they lifted quite nicely.